 Freight forwarding services utilize existing carrier relationships to negotiate the lowest possible price for the movement of goods.
 This is performed along the most economical routes possible through the bidding and contract process.
 In the end, the goal is finding a carrier that provides the best balance of cost, speed, and overall reliability.

 They also handle the logistics required for shipping goods internationally.
-This is a complex burden of a task for most clients.
+This can be a complex burden for most clients.

 For more, visit our article What Does a Freight Forwarder Do?